spopkin/spopkin.github.io/index.md

 If you are looking to reach out to me, my contact information can be found on my [contact information page](contact.html).

 ## Project News
 March 2018:
 - Transitioned this website over to Jekyll so as to simplify the addition of pages later.
+- Added a contact form to the contact page, so as to simplify contacting me.

 July 2017:
 - Published Apostrophe (my Chrome link-search navigation extension) to the Chrome web store